Rhoban/workspace/README.md

 ## Setup of the system

-### TODO: Update of the README

-- Add OpenCV3 install with DNN support in instructions
-- Change install commands for rhoban developers (use private repositories)

 ### Recommended Operating System

 The recommended operating system to run this version of the software is `Ubuntu